Octans: Stars

+Octans is a generally inconspicuous constellation with only one star brighter than magnitude 4.

-Octans is a very faint constellation; its brightest member is Nu Octantis, a spectral class K1 III giant star with an apparent magnitude 3.73.
-It is 63.3 ± 0.8 light-years distant from Earth.
+This constellation is unusual on that its brightest member has a very late Bayer designation: Nu Octantis.
+A spectral class K1 IV subgiant with an apparent magnitude 3.73, it has a white dwarf companion and is orbited by one exoplanet.

 Beta Octantis is the second brightest star in the constellation.

-Sigma Octantis, the southern pole star, is a magnitude 5.4 star just over 1 degree away from the true south celestial pole.
+Polaris Australis (Sigma Octantis), the southern pole star, is a magnitude 5.4 star just over 1 degree away from the true south celestial pole.
 Its relative faintness means that it is not practical for navigation.
-Conveniently for navigators, there are other, much easier methods for locating the southern celestial pole.

-For example, the constellation Crux, the Southern Cross, currently points toward the south celestial pole, if one draws a line from Gamma Crucis to Alpha Crucis.
-Another method includes an asterism made up of Sigma, Chi, Tau, and Upsilon Octantis, which form a distinctive trapezoid shape.

 BQ Octantis is a fainter, magnitude 6.82 star located much closer to the South Pole (at less than a degree) than Sigma.

 In addition to having the current southern pole star of Earth, Octans also contains the southern pole star of the planet Saturn, which is the magnitude 4.3 Delta Octantis.

 The Astronomical Society of Southern Africa in 2003 reported that observations of the Mira variable stars R and T Octantis were urgently needed.

-Three star systems are known to have planets.
+At least four star systems are known to have planets.
 Mu2 Octantis is a binary star system, the brighter component of which has a planet.
+Nu Octantis A also has a planet orbiting.
 HD 142022 is a binary system, a component of which is a sunlike star with a massive planet with an orbital period of 1928 ± 46 days.
 HD 212301 is a yellow-white main sequence star with a hot jupiter that completes an orbit every 2.2 days.